 4. How will Bank On Yourself policies hold up if we have high inflation?

-The insurance companies recommended by Bank On Yourself Authorized Advisors have most of their assets in long-term investment-grade corporate bonds.
+The insurance companies recommended by Bank On Yourself Professionals have most of their assets in long-term investment-grade corporate bonds.
 When inflation drives up interest rates, bond interest rates typically increase, which can increase policy dividends as well.
 This is precisely what has happened during high inflation periods in the past.

 One value of having money in a policy is that you HAVE the money, it is guaranteed to continue to grow, and it will be available for you to use when you need or want it.